 If a match is found, we will, by default, monetize that video that has been matched and claimed thus bringing you more royalties and ensuring that your works aren’t being illegally shared and monetized by others.

-First, if you made your own song, uploaded it to Symphonic and then Symphonic uploaded it to YouTube’s Content ID system, it would match your channel unless you have contacted Symphonic to get your channel whitelisted.
+- If you made your own song, uploaded it to Symphonic and then Symphonic uploaded it to YouTube’s Content ID system, it would match your channel unless you have contacted Symphonic to get your channel allowlisted.

 Let’s discuss where to look for a claim.

 - First, you’re going to want to go into the Creator Studio and click Video Manager.
 If you have video claims, you will then have the option to click your copyright notices.

 - Next, click the underlined link to the right of the video’s Edit menu.
 This will take you to a page with information about what’s been claimed in your video and who has claimed it.

 If you see a link that says Play Match, you’ll be able to play the part of your video that was claimed.
 If more than one copyrighted work was found in your video, there may be multiple links to help you identify which parts of your video were claimed.

 Who exactly is the copyright owner who claimed content in your video?

 They may be a television network, a movie studio, a website that makes online videos, a recording artist, their record label, or another third party who owns or is authorized to manage the rights to the content.
 While you might not recognize the owner, that doesn’t necessarily mean their claim is invalid.

 Sometimes you’ll get claims from several different copyright owners for different pieces of content you used in your video.
 You could also end up with several claims for the same piece of content, from companies that own rights to the work in different countries.